BLOOMBEES/bootstrap-theme/src/components-js/tabs.md

 ### Sliding tabs

 Used in sidebars and popups.
+Implemented as jQuery extension.

 Parameters should be added to the elements with `data-` prefix.